Burke County, Georgia

 What is included in land clearing services?

-In Burke County, Georgia, land clearing services typically include removal of trees, brush, vines, undergrowth, and surface vegetation from the property.
-Depending on the method and scope, services may also include stump grinding, debris hauling or mulching in place, and rough site grading.
-Waynesboro Land Clearing offers seven services covering the full clearing scope: land clearing, forestry mulching, brush clearing, lot clearing, site preparation, stump removal, and debris removal.
-We quote the specific combination your property and project require — not a one-size package.
+Standard packages around here cover removal of trees, brush, vines, undergrowth, and surface vegetation.
+Depending on method and scope, they can also include stump grinding, debris hauling or mulching, and rough grading.
+We offer seven services that cover the full spectrum: property clearing, forestry mulching, brush clearing, lot clearing, site prep, stump grinding, and debris removal.
+We quote the specific combination your project requires — never a one-size-fits-all package.

 Do I need a permit to clear land in Georgia?

-In Burke County, Georgia, a Land Disturbance Permit (LDP) from the Georgia EPD is required for any clearing that disturbs one or more acres of land.
-Projects that discharge stormwater to nearby waterways may also require an NPDES permit.
-Smaller residential clearing projects under one acre may not require an LDP but should still comply with local erosion and sediment control requirements.
-Burning cleared debris in Burke County requires a separate burn permit through the Georgia Forestry Commission — available free online or by phone.
+A Land Disturbance Permit (LDP) from Georgia EPD is required for any clearing that disturbs one or more acres.
+Projects discharging stormwater to waterways may also need an NPDES permit.
+Smaller residential jobs under an acre may not need an LDP but still need to comply with local erosion and sediment control rules.
+Burning debris here requires a separate permit through the Georgia Forestry Commission — free online or by phone.

 Does land clearing include stump removal?

-In Burke County, Georgia, stump removal is not automatically included in standard land clearing services — it depends on the contractor and clearing method used.
-Traditional clearing with an excavator or bulldozer often pushes stumps over and buries or piles them with other debris.
-Forestry mulching grinds everything including stumps in a single pass.
-Waynesboro Land Clearing offers stump grinding as a standalone service or as part of a full clearing and site preparation package.
-For construction-grade sites, we grind stumps 8–12 inches below grade.
+It depends on the contractor and the method.
+Traditional clearing with an excavator or dozer typically pushes stumps over and buries or piles them with debris.
+Forestry mulching grinds everything — stumps included — in one pass.
+We offer stump grinding as a standalone service or bundled with a full property prep package.
+For construction-grade sites, we grind stumps 8–12 inches below grade so nothing settles later.

 How long does it take to clear an acre of land?

-In Burke County, Georgia, land clearing for a single acre typically takes one to three days depending on tree density, equipment type, and site access.
-Light brush with a skid steer can be done in a few hours.
-Heavily wooded land with large pines and hardwoods — common across Burke County's timber properties — may take two to three full days per acre using an excavator or bulldozer.
-Forestry mulching is generally the fastest single-operator method for lightly to moderately wooded Burke County residential lots.
+Typically one to three days per acre depending on tree density, equipment, and access.
+Light brush with a skid steer can wrap in a few hours.
+Heavily wooded tracts with the large pines and hardwoods common across this area may take two to three full days per acre with an excavator or dozer.
+Forestry mulching is usually the fastest single-operator method on moderately wooded residential lots.

 What is the best method for clearing wooded land?